 Terry has been a Member of the IES since 2004.
 Having been involved in site investigation works for some years, he went on to achieve a BSc with First Class Honours in Engineering Geology in 2004 at the University of Sunderland.
-In 2005 he became a Chartered Environmentalist through the IES’ grand-parenting scheme.
+In 2005 he became a Chartered Environmentalist through the IES’ grand-parenting scheme, then in 2011 he qualified as a Chartered Scientist via the same route.
 Today he is a Director of Arc Environmental Limited, a specialised practice of geotechnical and environmental consultants, who work across the UK, offering a wide range of services to both private and public sector clients.

 ‘My role within the company involves management of the team, supporting and delegating to staff at a number of levels, maintaining standards of output as well as training, staff motivation and health and safety.
 All sites are different, in terms of their location, history and ground conditions and I feel that this allows me to enjoy all aspects of my role, whether it be undertaking a simplistic Phase 1: Desk Top Study Report, the design and management of ground investigations, interpretation of the most intricate ground conditions through to the production of remediation strategies, remediation project management and long term monitoring and validation works.’